-Life on board really is about joining in and getting involved regardless of your physical ability.
 Don’t worry if you have not sailed before – most people step on Lord Nelson or Tenacious with no experience of sailing a tall ship, so you will not be alone.
-The permanent crew will support you through all the tasks involved with sailing the ships and you will always have an experienced hand with you on watch.
+Our professional seafarers and volunteers will support you through all the tasks involved and you will always have an experienced hand to ask for advice or support.